UpdateHub/updatehub.github.io/docs/quick-starting-with-raspberrypi3.md

 bitbake updatehub-image-base
 ```

-!!! info ""

-    The generate image process can take a good time, it is dependent
-    directly of the host resources.
+!!! info "The generate image process can take a good time, it is dependent directly of the host resources."

 Now it's time to flash the image in the SD card.
 Then in a terminal go to this
 directory: